n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/tools-agent.md

 When configuring tools connected to the Tools Agent, you can use the `$fromAI()` function to dynamically populate parameter values using the AI model.
 The AI model will fill in appropriate data given the context from the task and information from other connected tools.

-/// note | Only for the Tools Agent
+/// note | Only for the Node Tools
-The `$fromAI()` function is only available for tools connected to the Tools Agent.
-You also can't use the `$fromAI()` function with the [Call n8n Workflow](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow/) tool.
+The `$fromAI()` function is only available for app node tools connected to the Tools Agent.
+It isn't possible to use the `$fromAI()` function with the [Call n8n Workflow](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow/), [Code](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolcode/), or [HTTP Request](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolhttprequest/) tools.
 ///

 The `$fromAI()` function accepts the following parameters: